 Paper forms, if utilized, must be mailed or faxed to SC State Fire, 141 Monticello Trail Columbia, SC 29203 or FAX: 803-896-9806 (Forms are found below)

 VIP Memorandum for SC Fire Service Members (January 3, 2020)

 Subsistence allowance 2018 tax year

-These points are accumulated by the individual’s attendance at department meetings and training sessions that he/she is eligible to attend.
-Here is an example: In a combination department the paid personnel might be required to train every day on duty, whereas the volunteer firefighters may only be required to train once a month.
+These points are accumulated by the individual’s attendance at meetings and training sessions he/she is eligible to attend.
+Example: In a combination department, paid personnel might be required to train every day on duty.
+However, a volunteer member may be required to train only once a month.
 The percentage of attendance would be determined by the monthly training session in which the volunteer is required to attend.
 The same holds true for station meetings.

 Call Volume/Volunteer Response